QuentinMoncharmont/Adblocker-analytics/README.md

 If a visitor is navigating on your website with an adblocker, the "adBlockDetected();" function sends a publisher impression.

 Benefits:
-- The hit sent is independent of the page hit
+- The hit sent is independent from the page hit
 - You could use a segment on this value